Fakin' It (Simon & Garfunkel song): Release

 "Fakin' It" was issued as a single that summer and found only modest success on AM radio; the duo were much more focused on the rising FM format, which played album cuts and treated their music with respect.
 The running time of the song was actually 3 minutes and 14 seconds.
 Radio stations at the time resisted playing songs lasting longer than three minutes, so Paul Simon had the time "faked" to read 2:74 on the label.
 Simon preferred the album version of "Fakin' It" to its single release.
 He felt the stereo remix "greatly improved" the original mix, which he considered to be "sloppy."
 On the other hand, Billboard particularly praised the production of the single version.

 The single's B-side "You Don't Know Where Your Interest Lies" is the duo's only non-album B-side.
 Dana Valery recorded a version which was released as a single in January 1967.
 Valery's version became a massive song on the Northern Soul scene, having been a popular spin at Wigan Casino in the mid-1970s.

 It debuted on the Billboard Hot 100 in the US at number 81 in the issue dated July 29, 1967, rising over the course of five weeks to its peak of position 23 on September 2, 1967.
 It last appeared on the chart September 16, 1967 at position 65, before dropping out.

 Reception

 Billboard predicted it might reach the top 20 of its chart in its review, calling it an "intriguing folk rocker" and praising John Simon's "exceptional" production work.
 Cash Box said that it has "good literary copy, and a very fine musical backing."
+Record World called it a "strange, compelling John Simon production."
 Mojo called "Fakin' It" a "dope-induced contemplation on an earlier life."